alexander-klokov/image-convolution/README.md

 My custom kernel, however, is a perfect fit.
 I specifically tuned it for a single, known problem: applying a 41x41 box filter to a single-channel image on the specific architecture of my RTX 4060.
 This allowed me to make micro-optimizations that a general library could not.

 With that, I did run Nsight Compute in a basic mode and collected high-level metrics.
 When running the profiler in a full mode, I'm getting new guidance.
-One of them, "L1TEX Global Load Access Pattern," is pretty promising, with an estimated speedup of about 54%.
+One of them, "L1TEX Global Load Access Pattern", is pretty promising, with an estimated speedup of about 54%.
 I don't believe that at the moment.

 Anyway, I want to stop optimization at this point.
 The optimization curves look like they're reaching a plateau, but it's likely that I'll make a separate project to learn about those deeper optimization techniques.